JonathanRNL/ShowerdeviceTU-e/README.md

 temp_conversion.py;
 storage.py

-add timer.txt manually to avoid error
+Add timer.txt manually to avoid an error

 Be sure that you use the latest vesions!